CryoInTheCloud/CryoCloudWebsite/book/content/Code_of_Conduct.md

 ## Purpose

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
 A supplemental goal of this Code of Conduct is to increase open science citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
 We invite all those who participate in CryoCloud to help us create safe and positive experiences for everyone.
-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.

 [Mines' Statement of Equal Opportunity, Access and Nondiscrimination](https://www.mines.edu/equal-opportunity/)